giantswarm/docs/src/content/advanced/gitops/index.md

                 └── WC_NAME2
 ```

 We provide a template repository where this structure is elaborated and explained in detail in [giantswarm/gitops-template](https://github.com/giantswarm/gitops-template).
-It's not necessary to clone that repo to follow this guide, but it can provide a good reference for every possible usecase.
-We recommend to copy, at least, the bases folder from that repository to your own repo because cluster creation uses them as templates as we will see later in this document.
+It is not necessary to clone the repository to follow this guide, but it can provide a good reference for every possible use case.
+We recommend copying, at least, the bases folder from that repository to your own repository because cluster creation uses them as templates as we will see later in this document.

 ### Setting up sources